-- ✤ You can always go back: Another way to see the previous card is to press the Tilde key.
+- You can always go back: Another way to see the previous card is to press the Tilde key.
 Stacks in HyperCard often link to each other (a concept you'll learn more about later).
-While the left arrow brings you to the previous card in the stack you're looking at, the Tilde key brings you to the last card you saw, no matter what stack it was in. - When you get to the card titled "What Next?" in the online Introduction, click "Home to explore on my own"; then come back to this guide and continue reading.
+While the left arrow brings you to the previous card in the stack you're looking at, the Tilde key brings you to the last card you saw, no matter what stack it was in. - When you get to the card titled "What Next?" (about 15 cards after the start of the on-line introduction), click "Home to explore on my own"; then come back to this guide and continue reading.